 If you are lucky enough to have a water feature on your property, such as a natural pond, stream, or freshwater spring, consider locating your private beach nearby.

 You could also install a water garden, man-made pond, or a fountain to enhance the space with a water element.
+This is a great way to elevate your outdoors into a luxury outdoor living space.

 3. Outdoor Sleeping or Resting Space